hmslima/sambahsacompletegrammar/sambahsa.md

 sambahsa, I did this to make you pay attention to the differences between the two languages, in these cases there wont a transcription to SPT.

+It's important to highlight that the SPT was not made to transcribe words of other languages that are not sambahsa (!!!), what we're going to do here is just a fun for you acquiring more intimacy with the SPT.

 For you don't being lost, firstly I show the word, then the transcription to IPA, which is between square brackets or slashes, and then the transcription in SPT, which is between curly brackets.